Parent guide

 Needs prompting to start

-Confidence to begin a question is a foundation skill.
-A student who needs to be told the first step every time has not yet built that confidence.
+Knowing how to begin a question is itself a skill.
+A student who always needs the first step given to them has not yet built that starting confidence, and the exam will not provide it.

-• Copies steps without knowing why they work.
+• Copies steps from the example without knowing why each one works.

 A simple parent check